NRC to Hold Public Meeting to Describe New NRC Inspection Program for Fort Calhoun

 June 11, 1999

-NEW NRC INSPECTION PROGRAM FOR FORT CALHOUN
+NRC TO HOLD PUBLIC MEETING TO DESCRIBE NEW NRC INSPECTION PROGRAM FOR FORT CALHOUN

 The Nuclear Regulatory Commission staff will meet with the public June 17 to describe a new pilot inspection and assessment program being conducted at Fort Calhoun Station, a nuclear power plant in Fort Calhoun, Nebraska.